 Learn Skills for Applying Mindful Awareness in Your Daily Life

-The Core Gateway Series consists of 3 courses in Focusing, Big Mind and Compassionate Communication.
+The Core Gateway Series consists of 3 mini courses in Focusing: Embodied Awareness, Compassionate Communication and Big Mind.
 These courses will teach you practical skills for applying mindfulness in your every day life.
 Each course consists of four classes taught once a week on Thursday evenings at 7 pm or Saturday afternoons from 1:00 to 2:30 pm.

 The Core Primer Series will give you a grounding in basic mindfulness practice that will help you take better advantage of the Core Gateway Series.
 We highly recommend that you minimally complete Primers 1—6 before taking any of the Gateway mini-courses to ensure sufficient comprehension of the new material.

 The 2018 Schedule of Core Gateway Mini-Courses is as follows:

 Compassionate Communication: January 6, 13, 20, 27, Saturdays from 1 to 2:30 pm

 Focusing: Embodied Awareness: February 3, 10, 17, 24, Saturdays from 1 to 2:30 pm

 Focusing: Embodied Awareness April 12, 19, 26, May 3, Thursdays from 7 to 8:30 pm